vnay01/MSOC1_code_repo/MATRIX_Multiplier/README.md

-## You may need to regenerate before starting Synthesis Flow:
+## You may need to regenerate Xilinx memory IPs before starting Synthesis Flow :

 Files present in  ***" /MATRIX_Multiplier/DesignFiles/work "*** are the most updated and works.